jorgenfb/roslibjs-client/readme.md

 This returns a promise that will resolve when the service call is finished.
 Using that promise you can retrieve the response.

+### 4. Events

+RosClient extends EventEmitter2 and offers two simple events that you can listen to:

+1. **roslibjs-client:connected** will be fired once when RosClient connects to the target.
+2. **roslibjs-client:disconnected** will be fired once the connection is lost.

+You can easily listen to these events like so:

+	RosClient.on("roslibjs-client:connected", function() {
+		alert("Connection established!");
+	});

 ### Use at your own risk